Skip to main content

 Download Duo Mobile app for Android

-Section 2 below shows you how to set up the application.
+The next section shows you how to set up the application for SLAC Duo.

-Section 3 below explains how to get a token, and what to do with it.
+Section "Obtaining a YubiKey" below explains how to get a YubiKey.

 To enroll your smartphone in SLAC Duo, head over to this site: https://twostep.slac.stanford.edu